polterguy/magic/README.md

 }
 ```

-Once you invoke the `_signaler.Signal` method, the `FooBarSlot.Signal` method will be invoked, because its `Slot.Name` happens to be the name
+Once you invoke the `ISignaler.Signal` method, the `FooBarSlot.Signal` method will be invoked, because its `Slot.Name` happens to be the name
 of the _"signal"_ we raise inside of `DoFooBar`.
 No dependencies are required between the two different modules, and this works for all practical
 concerns as an event mechanism across modules, while still keeping a loosely coupled implementation, without dependencies between the two different
 modules.
 Sometimes _"Magic Strings"_ are simply superior.
 This is one of those cases ...